 Company directors must carry out their roles and duties in accordance with the Companies Act 2006 and the articles of association, only exercising their powers for their proper purposes.

-The articles of association is a set of rules and regulations that governs the way in which a company operates.
-It specifies the powers and duties of directors, the rights and obligations of shareholders, and how decisions are made.
+The articles of association are a set of rules and regulations that govern a company’s operation.
+They specify the powers and duties of directors, the rights and obligations of shareholders, and how decisions are made.

-To fulfil their duties effectively, all directors must be familiar with the terms set out in the company’s articles, shareholders’ agreement, and any other relevant documents or contracts relating to their role or the company as a whole.
+To fulfil their duties effectively, all directors must be familiar with the terms in the company’s articles, shareholders’ agreements, and any other relevant documents or contracts relating to their role or the company.

 2. Promote the success of the company

 Directors have a legal obligation to act in the company’s best interests.
-They must carry out their duties in a way that is most likely to promote the success of the business for the benefit of its shareholders.
+They must carry out their duties in a way that will most likely promote the business’s success for its shareholders’ benefit.

-Whilst doing so, directors must consider the consequences and impact of their decisions on employees, customers, business associates, suppliers, members of the general public, the community, and the environment.
+Directors must consider the consequences and impact of their decisions on key stakeholders, including employees, customers, business associates, suppliers, the general public, the community, and the environment.

 They must also strive to create and maintain a reputation for high standards in company business conduct.

-To demonstrate compliance with this duty, directors should document their decision-making wherever possible (for example, in meeting minutes and company resolutions), stating that consideration has been given to such factors.
+To comply with this duty, directors should document their decision-making wherever possible.
+For example, in meeting minutes and company resolutions, stating that consideration has been given to such factors.

 3. Exercise independent judgment